-While the term “keyword research” has been made popular by the SEO community, the relevance of identifying and building a KEYWORD based CONTENT strategy is imperative across ALL digital marketing & communication.
-To explain this, let’s take a look at what does the word “keywords” really mean and why they should be so important to anybody with a digital presence.
+While the term “keyword research” has been made popular by the SEO community, identifying and building a keyword-based content strategy is imperative across all digital marketing & communication.
+To explain this, let’s take a look at what does the word “keywords” really mean and why researching them should be so important to anybody with a digital presence.

 What are keywords?

 Keywords are search strings users are likely to type when they are searching for your service / product category.
 Not only are they indicative of customer intent (exploration vs.purchase), they also shed light on the possible customer segments a brand has the potential to attract .
 Sugar-free bran muffins vs. Gooey chocolate chip cake indicate 2 very distinct consumer categories.

 It is important to understand that Google reads the “intent” of the search string types against an exact word match.
 So synonyms, phrases describing and approximating the content are also deemed as relevant and included by default.

 Today a customer interacts with a brand through a complex maze of interconnected journey cycles across both online and offline platforms.
 Brands need to deliver a consistent and cohesive brand experience across touch points for which we need a common content and therefore keyword strategy.
 Think about it… if 62% of your search traffic comes from “ 10 minute recipes for healthy school snacks”, you want to try and leverage that learning in your emails or social posts as well.

 It’s smart AND it’s efficient

 And frankly, it’s got only 2 key steps.